“Charging Error 5” is nothing to be scared of, it’s just an issue with the charging equipment of the vacuum!

 This ensures that no dust or dirt gets into the spaces surrounding the battery and docking plates, which can cause problems.

-You can do this by removing the battery plate and then cleaning the interior and outside with a dry cloth.
+To do this, start by removing the battery cover and then clean both the interior and exterior of the robot using a dry cloth.

 Step 3: Power reboot